Stepan-pean/Python-Renamer/README.md

 - help and safe input arguments
 - text GUI
 - works with regular expressions and filenames containing dots
-- fixed duplicate new filenames (adding char '_' before last dot)
+- fixed duplicate new filenames (using add char '_' before last dot)
 - methods:
 - - insert pattern at position
 - - remove from position to position